By Glenn Brill, managing director, FTI Consulting Inc.

-Given their amount of built environment, adaptive reuse is usually the first alternative considered as the shortest course to a solution.
+Given the amount of built environments surrounding malls, adaptive reuse is usually the first alternative considered as the shortest course to a solution.
 But there are only so many call centers, mini-storage facilities and community colleges to go around.

 The redevelopment of substantial acreage is, in practice, the application of the core skill set for “horizontal” land development.
 Opportunity lies in the potential to phase infrastructure improvements, subdivide parcels and recapitalize in accordance with the rollout of a “vertical” master plan and in cooperation with local government.
 Effectively, the size and scope of a dead mall site presents a tableau for reinvention to support the future needs of a community.

 A vision and master plan for future development, created in concert with the local community and municipality, provide a framework for the opportunity to maximize a site’s market and economic potential for investors and the community, as well as fiscal benefits for taxing authorities.
 To this end, a strategic planning approach is needed to fully understand how the asset can be put back into service as part of comprehensive community and economic development planning.

 This approach to a creative solution, incentivized in part by a substantial loss of fiscal revenue to the municipality, can build investor, community and government partnerships that pave the way for rezoning and public benefit incentives for redevelopment.
 While navigating community and government relations can be a daunting exercise, it is in developers’ best interests to build bases of support among investors and local communities for change.

 A first step is a community assessment and inventory of planning and development trends.
 What is now a sea of asphalt needs to be integrated into the urban/suburban fabric as part of a community’s overall master plan.
 Supportable market demand, compatible land uses and density need to be considered in the context of support of community, economic development trends and the opportunity to capitalize on existing infrastructure and improvements (if possible).